lohani2280/mdanalysis/GSoC-2016-Project-Ideas.md

 The first random trajectory generator would just be a random walk in 3N dimensions (N is the number of particles in the simulation to compare to).
 The second would be to implement langevin dynamics in either predefined energy landscapes and/or arbitrary ones.
 Langevin dynamics in a energy landscape are close to the conformational dynamics of proteins, see [1].
 As a first start you could implement a integrator for Langevin dynamics and later have the trajectory 'reader' use the integrator to dynamically generate the trajectory.

-Please note that this project does require a background in statistical phyics or mathematics.
+Please note that this project does require a background in statistical physics or mathematics.

 [1] Robert Zwanzig.
 Nonequilibrium statistical mechanics.
 Oxford University Press, 2001